 As a population, we tend to eat too much of a single grain - wheat - and we would all benefit from diversifying to include others such as oats, barley, quinoa, buckwheat and millet.
 A varied diet is also the best way to achieve good gut health, as each type of bacteria prefers different plant chemicals.
-In my experience, those “ancient grain” products are still available on otherwise rather sparse supermarket shelves too, so there’s no excuse.
+Good gut health supports weight loss efforts and helps you to beat the bloat.

 Diversify breakfast most of all.
 Most people reach for high-carb, sugary cereals, but why not focus is on nutrients instead?
 You could try having vegetables at breakfast, best combined with a protein such as in a spinach omelette.

 Fat isn’t bad for us, it’s beneficial.
 It helps the body absorb fat-soluble vitamins and is satiating, so we feel satisfied after we’ve eaten.
 That means we can regulate how much we eat and realise when we are full.

 So, adopt a diet that includes more healthy fatty foods - avocados, olive oil, fatty fish and raw nuts for their essential fatty acids and omega 3s.
 People often don’t get enough omega 3s, but they are vital for brain and heart health.
 They protect cells, limit free radical damage and, crucially, reduce inflammation in the body.
 Inflammation is a causative factor in diseases such as dementia, cancer and heart disease.
 So, if you reduce your level of inflammation, you can reduce your risk.